Codefeater/Kaggle_Reuse_Code/README.md

 submission: submissoin file

 ## About Features
-feat_to_feat: using the most usefule features to generate others features
+feat_to_feat: using the most useful features to generate others features

 ## Others